sgrigson/oliphant/README.md

 This **FediBlockHole** config file is set to use the `min` setting when it comes to creating the final merge file.
 This means that where there is a conflict between trusted sources, the *least* severe setting wins.

 The `_unified_max_blocklist.csv` includes Tier0-3 Trusted Sources and chooses the *most* restrictive option.

+This Max blocklist also includes the RapidBlock list recommendations.

 ### How Oliphant.Social decisions affect these lists